“A library is an arsenal of liberty.”Bob Dylan

 Libraries also feel a bit like study jail.
-There’s books and free wifi but there’s also the smell of dust and cubicles that preempt collaboration.
+There are books and free wifi but there’s also the smell of dust and cubicles that preempt collaboration.
 Meanwhile, coffee shops feel more open.
 As Tom Standage points out, coffee shops were the original social networks, a place where people exchanged ideas and networked.
 More than 80% of Americans live 20 miles within a Starbucks.
 There’s home, there’s the office, and then there’s Starbucks where you can work and play with ideas and see what sticks.

 Work and coffee go hand in hand.
 Caffeine is scientifically proven to speed up the neurotransmitter dopamine, increasing the connectivity between thoughts.
 And who can resist that smell of coffee beans, even if you’re not a coffee drinker.

-The ideal place to work may be Barnes and Noble because it combines the inspiration of books with the sound of coffee machines and people.
+The ideal place to work might be Barnes and Noble because it combines the inspiration of books with the sound of coffee machines and people.
 But I’ve got a feeling this loved environment is on its way out of business.

 Do you prefer to work in a library or coffee shop?
 Send me a tweet and let me know.

 The bar car is no different than any other standalone bar.
 The people that tend to sit there want to drink and socialize.
 The people that pass by the bar car wonder what life is like in it.
 The people that get stranded in the bar car because all other seats are taken keep their earbuds in.